pavopax/pavopax.github.io/_posts/2015-01-19-software-carpentry.md

 <i>Below are notes from a talk at the Harvard Innovation Lab by Jim Waldo, CTO and instructor, Harvard University, on January 19, 2015.
 The following notes cover about 85% of the talk.
 See bottom for a bonus.</i>

-### Intro notes
+### Introductory remarks
 If you're embarrassed by your code (by going open source) then you should not be distributing it to people in the first place.

 You can't do agile and fast development without practicing some basic principles.
-IE fail fast and often only works if you're working well.
+That is, "fail fast and often" only works if you're working well.

-### (1) FOLLOW A STYLE GUIDE
+### (1) Follow A Style Guide

 But it should be neither Deuteronomy nor chaos - requires a balance.
 Just find one and use.

-### (2) USE SOURCE CODE CONTROL
+### (2) Use Source Code Control

 Doesn't matter which, just use one.

-Branching, in order of 'polish':
+Use this branching, in descending order of 'polish':

 * MAIN LINE - always works, always ready when a demo is required by VC or something